 The Clinical Advisory Committee (CAC) represents the perspective of clinical staff and physicians affiliated with the HDIRS member hospitals.
 The committee provides recommendations pertaining to the standardization of HDIRS clinical processes and operations.
 To ensure data integrity and consistent sharing of data, the CAC reviews the activity of the Standards Working Group and provides input where needed.
 The advisory body also provides input to the Privacy and Security Working Group to assist with ensuring the privacy and confidentiality of patient information for all collection, use, and disclosure of personal health information related to the provision of clinical care, education, and research.

 Joint Operations Committee

-The Joint Operations Committee (JOC) is focused on the successful interoperability of HDIRS-East and HDIRS-West and consistent data sharing among member hospitals.
+The Joint Operations Committee (JOC) is focused on interoperability and consistent data sharing among member hospitals.
 The committee contributes to prioritizing technical and operational development.
-They have an important role in reviewing performance metrics, identifying potential risks, and providing recommendations to working groups.
+They have an important role in reviewing performance metrics, identifying potential risks, and providing recommendations to the HDIRS Board.